 Material Costs:

-The raw materials used in metal zippers, such as brass, aluminum, or nickel, are generally more expensive than the materials used in plastic or nylon zippers.
+metal zippers, such as brass, aluminum, or nickel, are generally more expensive than the materials used in plastic or nylon zippers.
 The cost of the base metal contributes to the overall price of the zipper.

 Manufacturing Complexity: